Plain language vs. Easy English

 Plain language’s aim is to ensure that people can access (understand and use) the information they need to lead better lives.
 But there’s also Easy English.
 The two share core principles but Easy English specifically helps people with low literacy skills.

-Plain language principles help everyone access (understand and use) the information they need to lead better lives.
+Plain language principles help everyone access (find, understand, and use) the information they need to lead full lives.
 So how is it different from Easy English, which also aims to help more people access the written word?
-(Written in a post that is too wordy… ^^;)

 [In this article…]